What is IT Management and IT Governance?

 Examples of research done by IT Management and Governance group are presented below.

 Business-IT alignment is still a top management concern and there are many challenges that remain to be researched.
-One challenge on which our research has focused and which has not been explored sufficiently is the relationships between informal organisational structure and business-IT alignment.
+One challenge on which our research has focused and which has not been explored sufficiently is the relationships between organizational culture and business-IT alignment.

-A few research has been done till now to study the relationships between organizational culture and structure and IT governance.
-In this direction our research has focused to study the influence of organizational culture and structure on IT governance performance.
+A few research has been done till now to study the role of organizational culture and structure in IT governance.
+In this direction our research has focused to study the influence of different organizational culture types on IT governance performance outcomes in different organizations; and also IT organizational structure relationship with IT governance performance outcomes and IT governance implementation.

 IT Service Management

 Today, many organizations are striving to improve the quality of their IT services.
 In this direction the research has focused on the development of a method and a maturity model for analyzing IT strategy management from a service perspective in small/medium sized public sector IT organizations.
-Moreover the research in this area has looked to the development of a maturity model for analyzing IT service delivery in Internet Service Providers in the context of a developing country.
+Moreover, the research in this area has also focused on the development of a maturity model for analyzing IT service delivery in Internet Service Providers in the context of a developing country.

-The decision process for the organizations and especially for the large organizations to outsource IT or not is a substantial business change.
-In this direction our research has looked to the development of a method that can be used for assessing the risk exposure in support of IT outsourcing decisions and also on the study of the main important factors in IT outsourcing relationships and the success factors in IT outsourcing in large companies.
+The decision process in large companies to outsource IT or not is a substantial business change.
+In this direction our research has focused on the development of a method that can be used for assessing the risk exposure in support of IT outsourcing decisions; and also on the study of the main important factors in IT outsourcing relationships and the success factors in IT outsourcing in large companies.

 Badawy, M.K.
 (1998) Technology Management Education: Alternative Models.
 California Management Review, 40 (4), pp. 94–115